 Changelog Command

-View release notes and changelogs for specific packages directly in your terminal. cli-changelog.png
+View release notes and changelogs for updated packages directly in your terminal — for a single package, or aggregated across every package that changed in your project. cli-changelog.png

 Usage